Jewel Carmen: 1912–1916: Career beginnings and scandal

-In February 1912, Quick relocated with her mother to Los Angeles, following her father; she aspired to be an actress.
+In February 1912, Quick moved with her mother to Los Angeles, following her father; she aspired to be an actress.
 Within two weeks, she found work as a film extra for the DeMille Company.
 Shortly after, her siblings, who had temporarily remained in Portland, also moved to Los Angeles.
-Quick made her film debut in the 1912 film The Will of Destiny, credited as Florence La Vinci, and subsequently appeared in several films for Keystone Studios, including The Ragtime Band, using the name Evelyn Quick; because the studio mandated performers be 16 years old or older, she lied about her age, claiming to be 17.
+Quick made her film debut in the 1912 film The Will of Destiny, credited as Florence La Vinci, and subsequently appeared in several films for Keystone Studios, including The Ragtime Band, using the name Evelyn Quick, because the studio mandated performers be age 16 or older, she lied about her age, claiming to be 17.
 Throughout early 1913, Carmen appeared in minor roles in numerous films for Mack Sennett under this name.